GrGen

 and are completed with language devices known from database query languages.

 The Graph Rewrite GENerator compiles the languages into efficient CLI assemblies (via C#-Code in an intermediate step), which can be integrated via an API into code written in any .NET-language.

 GrGen can be executed under Windows and Linux (Mono needed) and is open source available under LGPL v3.

 For rapid prototyping and debugging, an interactive shell and a (VCG-)graph viewer are included in the package.

 With its languages and its visual and stepwise debugging, GrGen allows one to develop at the natural level of abstraction of graph-based representations, such as those employed in engineering, model transformation, computational linguistics, or compiler construction (as intermediate representation).

-GrGen increases productivity for those kinds of tasks far beyond what can be achieved by programming in a traditional programming language; due to many implemented performance optimizations it still allows one to achieve high-performance solutions.
+GrGen increases productivity for those kinds of tasks far beyond what can be achieved by programming in a traditional programming language (also because of its built-in ORM-mapper); due to many implemented performance optimizations it still allows one to achieve high-performance solutions.

 Its authors claim that the system offers the highest combined speed of development and execution available for the algorithmic processing of graph-based representations (based on their performance regarding diverse tasks posed at different editions of the Transformation Tool Contest (/GraBaTs)).